PrestaShop/open-source/content/project-organization/quality-council/processes/pr-management.md

 ![img.png](images/readme13.png)

-Seen like this, it may seem rather difficult to see the differences and what might be impacted, so I advise you to modify the split view and save.
+Seen like this, it may seem rather difficult to see the differences and what might be impacted, so we advise you to modify the split view and save.

 ![img.png](images/readme14.png)